 b.
 Be Sure to Release the Chassis 100%.
 Each component of the server cabinet will have screws attaching its chassis to the rack brackets.
 Unscrew them from the rear to front, and move servers one by one.
 You want to be sure to remove all of the screws to avoid accidentally pulling and tipping the server rack along with the component you’re uninstalling.

 c.
 Check for Foreign Objects.
 Check to see that tools, cell phones, cables, hands, feet, shoelaces, and other loose items will not get caught in rail or lift movement.

-4. Use a manual or motorized server lift – Keep staff from injuring themselves during equipment moves, and keep from damaging components.
+4. Use a manual or motorized server handling lift – Keep staff from injuring themselves during equipment moves, and keep from damaging components.
 Use a lift whenever moving anything over 50 pounds such as servers, switches, or boxes of cables.

 a.
 Respect the lift’s load ratings.
-Learn the weight of servers and components before moving them, and never load a server lift more than the lift’s rated capacity.
-Keep the lift’s user manual with the server lift at all times, for reference.
-Consider noting the capacity on the server lift itself, where you can see it.
+Learn the weight of servers and components before moving them, and never load a server handling lift more than the lift’s rated capacity.
+Keep the lift’s user manual with the lift at all times, for reference.
+Consider noting the capacity on the server handling lift itself, where you can see it.

 b.
 Only Use the Lift for Appropriate Equipment.
 Never sit or stand on any lift not designed for such use.
 Keep tools, cell phones, and other personal items off of moving equipment.